 If you do not have shelving you can spare in your basement or don’t have a basement you could consider buying a rubber maid storage cabinet like the one pictured and place it in a guest bedroom, the corner of your dining room, office or kitchen.

 Another suggestion is to re-purpose a linen closet or bedroom closet to organize your stockpile there.
-If you are creative you will find a location for your stockpile.
-Keep in mind that you need room for your stockpile to grow, you need space so that you can see what you have and you need be be able to access your stockpile.
+If you are creative, you will find a location for your stockpile.
+Keep in mind that you need room for your stockpile to grow, you need space so that you can see what you have, and you need be able to access your stockpile.
 I like being able to stand in front of mine when I “shop” from it.